 Joining the Lowe’s Motor Speedway’s legendary complex is the award-winning quarter-mile zMAX Dragway, the largest drag strip ever built.
-Features include a five-story 34,000 SF scoring tower with luxury suites, press boxes, grand stands, and a spectator’s amenity facilities for national NHRA qualifier and championship events.
-Amazingly, the schedule for the entire complex was seven months.
-Even more amazing is the project team completed the job in five months and $500,000 under budget.
+Features include a five-story 34,000-SF scoring tower with luxury suites, press boxes, grand stands, and a spectator’s amenity facilities for national NHRA qualifier and championship events.

 Two steel and aluminum grandstands on either side of the drag strip seat 30,000.
 Above the main grandstand, there are 18 luxury suites and one club suite with hospitality accommodations totaling 26,000 SF.